emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/UniBypass/instructionAndSolutionREADME.md

 Once I was parsing-years-old my mommy told me make sure you work w/ python or you'll get lonely

-*From this phrase let's pick up some key words for reasearch*
+*From this phrase, let's pick up some keywords for reasearch*

+A good reasearch could be *parsing w/ unicode bypass*

-After some research I found a good article, which incate some invalid character to use https://charbase.com/d86e-unicode-invalid-character.
+After a deep browse I found a good article, which describes some invalid character to use https://charbase.com/d86e-unicode-invalid-character.

-I tried different value and I assume that the form could be exploited with "flag/ud88*", below an example:
+I tried different values and I assume that the form could be exploited with "flag/ud88*", below an example:

 ```
 curl -X POST "http://35.211.91.235:8000/" -H "Content-Type: application/json" -d '{ "file_name" : "flag\ud88A"}'